NatachaWalther/C-plus-plus/README.md

 Vector elements are: 1 2 3 4
 ```
 **Elemntzugriff**
-1. reference operator [g] – Returns a reference to the element at position ‘g’ in the vector
+1. reference operator [g] â€“ Returns a reference to the element at position â€˜gâ€™ in the vector
-2. at(g) – Returns a reference to the element at position ‘g’ in the vector
+2. at(g) â€“ Returns a reference to the element at position â€˜gâ€™ in the vector
-3. front() – Returns a reference to the first element in the vector
+3. front() â€“ Returns a reference to the first element in the vector
-4. back() – Returns a reference to the last element in the vector
+4. back() â€“ Returns a reference to the last element in the vector
-5. data() – Returns a direct pointer to the memory array used internally by the vector to store its owned elements.
+5. data() â€“ Returns a direct pointer to the memory array used internally by the vector to store its owned elements.

 ``` cpp
 #include <bits/stdc++.h>